 A visit to Arctic Watch Wilderness Lodge, Canada’s most northerly wilderness lodge at 311 miles (500 km) north of the Arctic Circle, is an arctic expedition unlike any other.
 From late June to mid-August, travelers can explore the area around the lodge on Somerset Island and experience for themselves the trip that fashion icon Jeanne Beker recently called “magical, and very personal.”

-Base Camp for Arctic Adventure
+Your Ultimate Base Camp for Arctic Adventure

 Life at a Land-Based Arctic Expedition

-“Two hours on the ATVs took us to this spectacular area high up in the mountains.
-We could see the valley in front of us and the Northwest Passage in the back,” he says, reminiscing.
+Two hours on the ATVs took us to this spectacular area high up in the mountains, where we could see the valley in front of us and the Northwest Passage in the back.

-The group had lunch outside before heading off to visit an ancient Thule settlement and one thing I'm sure I'll never forget it just how nice the weather was that high in the Arctic.
-“We’re talking about 10°C [50°F], so it was very comfortable in terms of weather conditions,” he says.
+Our group had lunch outside before heading off to visit an ancient Thule settlement and one thing I'm sure I'll never forget it just how nice the weather was that high in the Arctic.
+We’re talking about 10°C [50°F], so it was very comfortable in terms of weather conditions.

 Somerset Island Is Home to Amazing Arctic Wildlife

-According to David, those conditions were perfect for seeing arctic wildlife in its natural habitat.
-“With weather that nice, the wildlife was very active,” he explains.
-“Of course, the belugas were there, and we saw arctic hare, as well.
+Those conditions were perfect for seeing arctic wildlife in its natural habitat.
+With weather that nice, the wildlife was very active.
+Of course, the belugas were there, and we saw arctic hare, as well.
 We all saw lots of birds, and one hiking group saw 5 polar bears while they were out.
 Getting together in the lodge each evening to recount our day's adventures was one of the highlights of my trip.

 One day, our entire camp hiked along the Cunningham River, then paddled back to the lodge in rafts and on kayaks and paddleboards.
-Halfway back down the river, we heard there was a herd of muskoxen nearby,” he says.
-“We stopped and went ashore, walked up the hill a little bit, and saw about 14 muskoxen from a distance.”
+Halfway back down the river, we realized there was a herd of muskoxen nearby.
+We stopped and went ashore, walked up the hill a little bit, and saw about 14 muskoxen from a distance.

-The group approached quietly and slowly, maintaining a safe and respectful distance, but were still able to get a great look at the herd.
+We approached quietly and slowly, maintaining a safe and respectful distance, but were still able to get a great look at the herd.
 That’s the beauty of an arctic expedition, in my opinion.
 You never know what’s going to happen, so you learn quickly to expect the unexpected.

 A True Canadian Arctic Experience

-“The quality of the food was absolutely phenomenal,” says David.
-“Everything was homemade, and fresh ingredients were brought up every week with the plane.
+The quality of the food was absolutely phenomenal; everything was homemade, and fresh ingredients were brought up every week with the plane.
 It’s a true Canadian culinary experience, because they bring in the cheese from Quebec, for example, and the salmon from the Atlantic provinces.
 Your dinner might be beef from Alberta with wine from British Columbia.
-It was fantastic and really, really fresh.”
+It was fantastic and really, really fresh.

-“Being able to have those experiences in a small group of just 26 people from different backgrounds and different cultures … well, by the second or third day, you feel like you’re a family,” he says.
-“The Weber family are also very good hosts – they provide great service and great food!”
+Being able to have those experiences in a small group of just 26 people from different backgrounds and different cultures … well, by the second or third day, you feel like you’re a family.
+The Weber family are also very good hosts.